 Because pre-sell sets your brain in motion.

 Just like it did when your friend told you what to expect when meeting the guest.
-In your brain the wheels started turning long before you met the person.
-And this article has done the same.
+In your brain, the wheels started turning long before you met the person.

 And say goodbye to hoopla forever.